Answered By: Timothy Grasso

 We also subscribe to the Index Islamicus, which provides an up-to-date citation index for Islamic studies journals, monographs, and conferences going back nearly 100 years.
 This database has limited full-text, but additional resources can be requested via ILL.

-Researchers should also review our extensive online reference holdings regarding Islam in our Oxford Reference database.
+Researchers should also review our extensive online reference holdings regarding Islam in databases like Oxford Reference, Credo Reference, and Encyclopedia of Religion Online (Gale).

 2. Books and eBooks